Elisabeth Kübler-Ross: Investigations on near-death experiences

 Kübler-Ross also dealt with the phenomenon of near-death experience.
-She was also an advocate for spiritual guides and afterlife, serving on the Advisory Board of the International Association for Near-Death Studies (IANDS).
+She was also an advocate for spiritual guides and the afterlife, serving on the Advisory Board of the International Association for Near-Death Studies (IANDS).

 Kübler-Ross reported her interviews with the dying for the first time in her book, On Death and Dying: What the Dying Have to Teach Doctors, Nurses, Clergy, and Their Own Families (1969).
+Originally, this book had a thirteenth chapter on near-death experiences but her colleagues strongly advised her to remove it for the sake of public acceptance, which she did before the book went to press.

+In 1981, she appeared on an Australian radio documentary about death and near-death experiences that aired on the ABC, And When I Die, Will I Be Dead?
+It was adapted into a book in 1987.

-Kübler-Ross went on to write more about near-death experiences (NDEs) in her books On Life After Death (1991) and The Tunnel and The Light (1999).
+Kübler-Ross went on to write several books about near-death experiences (NDEs).
+Her book On Life After Death (1991) was compiled from three lectures she gave: